laura-gm-456/FilminClone/README.md

 <hr>

 ### ✨ **Project Objective**:
 Filmin is a Spanish online film platform known for its selection of arthouse, independent, and commercial cinema.
-This project aims to create a functional **Filmin Clone** using React, replicating its design and user experience.
+This project aims to create a functional **Filmin Clone** using **React**, replicating its design and user experience.
 The result is a responsive, user-friendly web application for searching and exploring movies.

 <br>
 <hr>